 Introduction

-Kōwhiti Whakapae focusses on three learning areas: social & emotional, oral language & literacy, and maths.
+Kōwhiti Whakapae focusses on three areas of learning: social & emotional, oral language & literacy, and maths.
 Using Kōwhiti Whakapae will help you to review and strengthen teaching and learning in these areas across the strands of 'Te Whāriki', understand and respond to children’s progress over time, and support children’s growing identity as learners.

 Each area of learning will guide you through a four-step process to help you: